 For a variety of reasons, some patients require outpatient infusion therapy (also called intravenous or IV therapy) for short- or long-term treatment.
-The Infusion Clinic at Froedtert & the Medical College of Wisconsin provides complete infusion therapy services to meet all patient needs.
+Our infusion clinics provide complete infusion therapy services to meet all of your needs.

 Infusion therapy involves introducing a fluid (other than blood) into a vein to provide medication or other treatment that cannot be taken by mouth.
 Infusion therapy is provided to treat illness or counteract the side effects of treatment.